August 17 is National Nonprofit Day 2026

-For most of us, it’s hard to imagine life without the internet.
-We use it for virtually everything, from shopping to working, communicating, reading the news, and looking up directions.
+It’s hard to imagine life without the internet.
+We use it for just about everything, from shopping to working, staying in touch with friends, reading the news, and looking up directions.

 Global Accessibility Awareness Day has been an annual event for just over a decade.
 It was inspired by a blog post about accessibility written by a web developer named Joe Devon.